niess/python-appimage/docs/src/index.md

 !!!
 Tip
-    As for Python AppImages, by default the extracted runtime is [not isolated from the user space](#isolating-from-the-user-space).
-This behaviour can be changed by editing the `AppDir/AppRun` wrapper script, and by adding the `-s` option at the very bottom, where Python is invoked.
+    As for Python AppImages, by default the extracted runtime is [not isolated from the user environment](#isolating-from-the-user-environment).
+This
+    behaviour can be changed by editing the `AppDir/AppRun` wrapper script, and by adding the `-s`, `-E` or `-I` option at the very bottom, where Python is invoked.

 {{ begin(".capsule") }}